la2050/archive/_projects/2015/westcal-career-pathways.md

   in their field of major.
 project_image: 'https://img.youtube.com/vi/f_x1AGOuR7A/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/f_x1AGOuR7A'
-'In one to three sentences, please describe your proposal.': >- WestCal Academy identifies student success in three ways: identifying a career pathway; completing high school, college, and/or vocational training; and securing employment in their field of major.
-WestCal Academy promotes "Career Pathways" and "Linked Learning" approaches that connects industry mentors with classroom instruction to motivate students towards a career pathway.
-WestCal Academy also assists with connecting students with potential mentors who work in their field of major.
 Where will you be working?:
   - Central LA
   - East LA